Dalavan123/Forum-application-with-React-Javascript/README.md

 Further development possibilities:

-Authentication → Right now anyone can post, edit, and delete.
+- **Authentication** → Right now anyone can post, edit, and delete.
-Authentication → Implement possiblity to update and delete comment, buttons for update and delete comment are already there.
+- **Comments Management** → Implement possiblity to update and delete comment, buttons for update and delete comment are already there.
-Database is local → No cloud storage.
+- **Database is local** → No cloud storage.
-Structure → Structure is kept simple and easy to further develop layout and styling further.
+- **UI Structure** → Layout is kept simple, ready for further styling and improvements.